axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 		* **Made popular through smuggling**: tea smuggling made it more popular as tea was sold for more affordable prices.
 		* When it comes to smuggling, locals know best.
 - Encourage what you like rather than discourage what you don't like. (× [Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}))
-- **Covert targeted laws:** The English Navigation Law of 1651 restricted trading to English ships or ships from the exporting country, effectively targeting the Dutch (who would import foreign spices into England).
+- <a name="^covert-targetting"></a>**Covert targeted laws:** The English Navigation Law of 1651 restricted trading to English ships or ships from the exporting country, effectively targeting the Dutch (who would import foreign spices into England).
+	- The measures later festered into the more explicit Anglo-Dutch wars.
 	* **Anglo-Dutch proxy wars (Denmark), akin to relationship conflicts, "we're not really fighting about this / this is not what the fight is fundamentally about".** (× conflicts) (but also its counterpoint: ["we're doing this on the surface but we're actually doing something else, at a more fundamental level"]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^any-activity))
 * **EIC used fashion to increase sales of cotton.** The royal family would wear cotton, mimicked by the aristocracy, the minor nobility, all the way down to the peasants.
 Artificial increasing of demand by manipulation of desires.
 Leveraging human psychology.
 	* Cotton was focussed on by the EIC since losing the Spice Islands to the Dutch (17th century)